NBA Rumors: After Max Extension, Devin Booker Assures Suns Are In ‘Better Shape’ To Have ‘Better Season’

 — BBD – BODIESBYDEREK (@dhf818) August 28, 2018

 The Suns have managed to make several changes on their roster this offseason.
-They acquired DeAndre Ayton and Mikal Bridges in the 2018 NBA Draft and signed Trevor Ariza in the recent free agency.
+They acquired DeAndre Ayton and Mikal Bridges in the 2018 NBA Draft, and signed Trevor Ariza in the recent free agency.
 Of all their acquisitions, Devin Booker is most interested in sharing the court with Ayton, the No. 1 overall pick in the 2018 NBA Draft.
 Booker believes Ayton, whom he called a downforce threat, will boost the Suns’ performance on both ends of the floor.
 The Suns are expecting that Booker and Ayton will be the next version of Kobe Bryant and Shaquille O’Neal.

 Despite the improvements they made this offseason, it still remains a big question if the Suns have what it takes to earn a playoff spot in the 2018-19 NBA season.
-The Western Conference just got tougher now that the best basketball player on the planet, LeBron James, is playing for the Los Angeles Lakers.
-In the recent ESPN Summer Forecast, panelists predicted the Suns to have more wins than they have last season, but they are only expected to finish as the second worst team in the Western Conference with a 27-55 win-loss record.
+The Western Conference just got tougher now that LeBron James, is playing for the Los Angeles Lakers.
+In the recent ESPN summer forecast, panelists predicted the Suns to have more wins than they have last season, but they are only expected to finish as the second worst team in the Western Conference with a 27-55 win-loss record.